-- Cost of water sold decreased 18.5% over the prior year.
-Water purchases were down 5,360 acre feet, or 23.8%, from the prior year offset by higher wholesale water prices that affected the first half of the fiscal year.
-In 2017-18, the District purchased 22,526 acre feet of water at an average price of \$1,365 per acre foot.
-In the current year, the District purchased 17,166 acre feet of water at an average price of \$1,459 per acre foot, an increase of 6.9% or \$94 per acre foot.
-The average price per acre foot is impacted by the fixed components of the Metropolitan Water District of Southern California (MWD) and the San Diego County Water Authority (SDCWA) rate that the District must pay regardless of water sales.
-These fixed components include a capacity reservation charge by MWD and customer service, emergency storage program, and supply reliability charges by the SDCWA. - Agricultural discounts passed through from the SDCWA on their melded water rate during the year were \$1,992,784.
-This cost reduction for agricultural water is passed through to the District's qualified agricultural customers and is included in the Cost of water sold. - Energy and pumping costs during 2018-19 were 14.9%, or \$430,553 lower than 2017-18.
-This is a result of lower utility costs attributable to the decrease in water sales that were partially offset by higher labor, outside professional services, and maintenance expenses. - Water systems operations decreased \$319,444, or 5.4%, over 2017-18.
-The decrease is due to lower labor and benefits along with decreases in maintenance expenses. - Engineering expenses for 2018-19 were 8.0%, or \$116,212, higher than 2017-18.
-This is a result of increases in labor and benefits as a result of the new Senior Engineer position being filled.
+- Cost of water sold increased 0.2% over the prior year.
+Water purchases were down 482 acre feet, or 2.8%, from the prior year which was offset by higher wholesale water prices that affected the last half of the fiscal year.
+In 2018-19, the District purchased 17,166 acre feet of water at an average price of \$1,459 per acre foot.
+In the current year, the District purchased 16,684 acre feet of water at an average price of \$1,504 per acre foot, an increase of 3.1% or \$45 per acre foot.
+The average price per acre foot is impacted by the fixed components of the Metropolitan Water District of Southern California (MWD) and the San Diego County Water Authority (SDCWA)

+rate that the District must pay regardless of the volume of our water purchases.
+These fixed components include a capacity reservation charge by MWD and customer service, emergency storage program, and supply reliability charges by the SDCWA.

+- Agricultural discounts passed through to our customers from the SDCWA on their melded water rate during the year were \$1,706,138 on 9,894 acre feet of sales.
+This cost reduction for agricultural water is passed through to the District's qualified agricultural customers and is included in the Cost of water sold.
+The agricultural discount is lower than the previous year as water sales are down 366 acre feet. - Energy and pumping costs during 2019-20 were 7.3%, or \$178,947 higher than 2018-19.
+This is a result of higher electricity costs and outside professional services which were offset by lower regulatory permits and fees. - Water systems operations expenses increased \$182,157, or 3.3%, over 2018-19.
+The increase is due to higher labor and benefits and maintenance expenses that were offset by lower outside professional services. - Engineering expenses for 2019-20 were 27.3%, or \$428,600, higher than 2018-19.
+This is a result of increases in labor and benefits as less time was devoted to capital projects during the year and outside services related to the Jesmond Dene Reservoir demolition. - General and administrative expenses increased 4.3% or \$224,334 due to increases in labor and benefits, OPEB expenses, insurance costs, maintenance and special department expenses.
+These increases were offset by lower outside services and pension expenses when compared to the previous year. - Combined wastewater collection and treatment costs for Moosa and Woods Valley Ranch were \$63,068 or 4.3% more than the prior year.
+The increase is a result of increased labor and benefits and maintenance expenses.